I’m Ryan Peterson

 -

-I require at least a 48 hour notice to cancel or reschedule a session (excepting illnesses or emergencies).
-Sessions canceled with less than 48 hours notice are billed $125.
+I require at least 48 hours’ notice to cancel or reschedule a session (excepting illnesses or emergencies).
+Sessions canceled with less than 48 hours’ notice are billed $125.

 -

-No. Clinical hypnosis is one tool within my broader approach.
+No. Clinical Hypnosis (also called Hypnotherapy) is one tool within my broader approach.
 It is never required.
 Some clients use it regularly.
 Others choose not to use it at all.

 Ready to get started?